LeoLeman555/Pixel_Invaders/README.md

 - Fire classic lasers or smart missiles that home in on the nearest enemy.
 - Overheat mechanism prevents spamming, promoting strategic shooting.
 - Enemies grow stronger with each wave.
-- Boss fights at waves 5, 10, 15…, featuring special explosive attacks.
+- Face powerful bosses at waves 5, 10, 15… each with unique attacks like explosive blasts or defensive barriers.
 - Rack up points and survive for as long as possible.
 - Lose all your lives, and it's game over.
+- Track your stats and upgrade them

 - Power-ups:
   - Speed Boost – Dash through space with increased velocity.